 Finally, (5) maybe what is meant by individualism is really voluntarism, the right to leave and join groups as we see fit.

 The argument and the answers clearly revolve around how we define (or operationalize) “individualism.”
 In any case, the comparative data does put the U.S. into perspective and Fischer’s discussion leaves a lot to unpack.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.